 Car Seat Safety

 Breastfeeding is on the rise and is rapidly becoming the popular choice of feeding method for many new mothers.
 While breastfeeding is a wonderful, natural part of caring for your baby, it isn’t always easy.
 We are here to help!
-Graham Hospital offers two lactation counselors and a certified lactation consultant to help you begin this beautiful journey.
+Graham Hospital offers 3 lactation counselors to help you begin this beautiful journey.
 These caring nurses will help you feel confident and prepared to take your baby home and continue towards a healthy breastfeeding relationship with your baby.
 Struggling at home?
 Call (309) 647-5240 extension 2376 to speak with a member of our team or make an appointment with this specialized staff.

 Signs of labor can be very different from one woman to another.
 Some of the common signs of labor include:

 - Contractions: Similar to menstrual cramps felt in the lower abdomen or low back that occur at intervals of 2-10 minutes.
 Contractions may begin as a mild, infrequent cramp and progress to being more painful and more frequent.
 Early, irregular contractions will typically stop with rest and hydration.
 True labor contractions will continue through rest and become stronger with activity.